Skip to content

 The value of your air miles points depends on your credit card and the rewards programme you’re on.

 Most travel reward credit cards offer one air mile point for every £1 you spend.
-However, these aren’t actual air miles.
+But keep in mind that these aren’t actual air miles.
 How much your points are worth depends on your provider and what you’re using them for.

 How do I check my air miles points?